kyuwon-lee/kyuwon-lee.github.io/_pages/Research.md

 *_Winner of the Founders Best Paper Award Honoring Bert Rockman in the President and Executive Politics Section at 2021 APSA_

 ## working papers
-1. Dynamic Revolving Door in Regulatory Agencies
+1. The Dynamic Revolving Door in Regulatory Agencies

 2. Bureaucratic Delays and Organized Interests of Losers: Evidence from Trade Adjustment Assistance